 Pronunciation of 'Acanthaceae'

-The word 'Acanthaceae' refers to a family of flowering plants, commonly known as the acanthus family.
-It is pronounced as 'əˌkænˈθeɪsiː' in English.
+The word 'Acanthaceae' is pronounced as /əˌkænˈθeɪsiː/ in English.
+It refers to a family of flowering plants commonly known as the acanthus family.

 Word Origin

-The term 'Acanthaceae' originates from the Greek word 'akantha,' meaning 'thorn,' combined with the suffix '-aceae,' which is used to denote plant families in scientific nomenclature.
+The word 'Acanthaceae' originates from the Greek word 'akantha' meaning 'thorn' or 'spine', combined with the suffix '-aceae' used to denote plant families in taxonomy.

 Pronunciation Details